nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-04-28-effecting-long-lasting-changes.md

 While the change might be imposed on you, the transition is a personal journey – we all go through it differently!

 These two separate processes have different lifecycles and potentially different actors and actions.
 However, they affect each other.
-Indeed, a well-managed change can facilitate the transition, and a smooth transition makes the change successful in the long run.
+Indeed, **a well-managed change can facilitate the transition, and a smooth transition makes the change successful in the long run**.
 For instance, having access to the right resources and having clear and simple guidelines regarding flexible work can significantly impact people's transition.
 On the flip side, people's well-being is crucial for sustainable change.

 As a change agent, it is crucial to enable people's transition.
 Organizations often overlook this.
 However, not doing so sets your organization up for failure.
 To effect long-lasting changes, you should make sure that everyone finishes their transition.